KHLee529/CMU-15213-Labs/solution-notes/README.md

-# CMU 15213 Labs
+# Lab Solution Notes

-Labs of CMU 15213 (Introduction to Computer Systems).
+These are notes of solving process of the Labs.

 ## Process

-- [x] Data Lab
+- [ ] Data Lab
 - [ ] Bomb Lab
 - [ ] Attack Lab
 - [ ] Buffer Lab